levsero/test_embed/README.md

 The packages contained are:

 - [Conversation components](/packages/conversation-components) - Shared components for the new sunco experience
+- [Framework](/packages/framework) - Entry point to select the appropriate widget
+- [Web Widget Classic](/packages/web-widget-classic) - Code base for the Classic Web Widget (and its embeds like Chat, Talk, Help Center, Answer Bot)
-- [Framework](/packages/framework) - Code for the old and new widgets
+- [Web Widget Messenger](/packages/web-widget-messenger) - Code base for the Web Widget Messenger and its features
+- [Shared Services](/packages/shared-services) - Code for services shared by both Web Widget Classic and Messenger
-- [sunco-js-client](/packages/sunco-js-client) - A client side JS library that communicates with the Sunco SDK API
+- [Sunco JS Client](/packages/sunco-js-client) - A client side JS library that communicates with the Sunco SDK API

 _Please note_ - In order to build and run locally in your dev environment you will need to build the 2 dependencies